 The IPICP authorizes the establishment of an income pool based upon the "Operating Profits" of the Company.
 Operating Profits are defined as follows: net sales minus cost of sales and selling and administrative expenses in accordance with Generally Accepted Accounting Principles consistently applied.
-The amount of income pool available for distribution under the IPICP is calculated in accordance with the following formula: the amount of Operating Profit divided by 1,000,000, squared, and multiplied by \$20,000 (provided however that the income pool may not exceed 12% of Operating Profits).
+The amount of income pool available for distribution under the IPICP is consistently applied. calculated in accordance with the following formula: the amount of Operating Profit divided by 1,000,000, squared, and multiplied by \$20,000 (provided however that the income pool may not exceed 12% of Operating Profits).
 Persons eligible to receive cash awards under the IPICP include the Executive Committee, excluding the CEO, and any other employee who is recommended by such Executive Committee and approved by the CEO.
 All of the Company's executive officers including all of the Named Officers comprise the Executive Committee.
-For any fiscal year when there are funds available for distribution under this plan, Gen. Franklin determines the amount to be awarded to each of the members of the Executive Committee.
-The members of such committee may recommend to Gen. Franklin, for his approval, designated individuals, who are not members of such committee, to share in such distribution.
+For any fiscal year when there are funds available for distribution under this plan, General Franklin determines the amount to be awarded to each of the members of the Executive Committee.
+The members of such committee may recommend to General Franklin, for his approval, designated individuals, who are not members of such committee, to share in such distribution.
 Under the terms of the plan, the entire income pool is not required to be distributed each year and any undistributed portions of such pool are not carried forward to future periods.
-The recipients of cash bonuses under the IPICP, and the amount of such bonuses, are approved by Gen. Franklin, based upon an evaluation of the performance, level of responsibility and leadership of the individual executive in relation to the Company's operating results.
-During the fiscal years ended April 30, 1993, 1994 and 1995, there were no operating profits.
-Consequently no funds were available for awards under this plan.
+The recipients of cash bonuses under the IPICP, and the amount of such bonuses, are approved by General Franklin, based upon an evaluation of the performance, level of responsibility and leadership of the individual executive in relation to the Company's operating results.
+For the fiscal year ended April 30, 1996, the Company has accrued approximately \$75,000 to be distributed under the terms of the IPICP.
+During the fiscal years ended April 30, 1995 and 1994, there were no operating profits and, as a consequence, no funds were available for awards under this plan during those years.